 Those who missed the Anders’ Army

-In the spring of 1943 the formation of the 1st Tadeusz Kościuszko Infantry Division began in Seltsy located on the Oka River in the Soviet Union.
-Colonel Zygmunt Berling (later a general) was placed at its head.
-The Soviets, when they began to form a new Polish unit, sought to use it on the front as soon as possible for propaganda purposes.
-Moscow wanted to persuade the Allies that the Polish units, formed under the auspices of the Kremlin were striving to achieve combat readiness and stand on the front line as soon as possible.
-The purpose was to juxtapose their situation with the faith of General Anders’ soldiers.
-At the same time, they were in the Middle East, waiting to be included in military operations.
-In this way the Kremlin wanted to persuade the Brits and Americans that post-war Poland should be in the Soviet sphere of influence.
+In the spring of 1943 the formation of the 1st Tadeusz Kościuszko Infantry Division began in Seltsy, located on the Oka River in the Soviet Union.
+Colonel Zygmunt Berling (later to become a general) was appointed its head.
+The Soviets, when beginning to form a new Polish unit, sought to use it on the front as soon as possible for propaganda purposes.
+Moscow wanted to persuade the Allies that the Polish units, formed under the auspices of the Kremlin, were striving to achieve combat readiness and stand on the front line as soon as possible.
+The purpose was to juxtapose their situation with the faithfulness of General Anders’ soldiers.
+At the same time, they were out in the Middle East, waiting to be brought into the military operations.
+In this way the Kremlin hoped to persuade the British and Americans that post-war Poland should fall under the Soviet sphere of influence.

-The Soviets did not care that the Berling’s soldiers should, like their colleagues from Anders’ Army, undergo long trainings, exercises and convalescence after months and years spent in the Soviet Union.
-They were not battle-hardened soldiers, but… Well, who were these people who reported to the camp in Sielce?
+The Soviets cared not at all that Berling’s soldiers should, like their colleagues from Anders’ Army, undergo lengthy training, exercises and convalescence after countless months spent in the Soviet Union.
+They were far from being battle-hardened soldiers, but… well, who exactly were these people who reported to the camp in Sielce?

 From Sybir to the Oka River

-Polish citizens, who in the years 1939-1941 were sent to Soviet land as deportees, prisoners of forced labour camps or forcibly conscripted into the Red Army – these were the volunteers for the Berling’s Army.
-We should also add the Poles who were forcibly conscripted into the Wehrmacht (mostly Silesians and Kashubians) who were sent to the Eastern Front and ended up in the Soviet captivity.
-What was the difference between them and the soldiers of the Anders’ Army?
-Very minor.
-Both ended up in the Soviet Union against their will.
+Polish citizens, who in the years 1939-1941 were sent to the Soviet land as deportees, prisoners of forced labour camps or forcibly conscripted into the Red Army – they made up the volunteers of Berling’s Army.
+To this list should also be added those Poles who were forcibly conscripted into the Wehrmacht (mostly Silesians and Kashubians), who were sent to the Eastern Front and ended up in Soviet captivity.
+What exactly made them any different from the soldiers of the Anders’ Army?
+In fact, very little.
+Both had wound up in the Soviet Union against their will.

-So why didn’t some of them join the Anders’ Army earlier and evacuate to the Middle East?
-In many cases , they simply did not arrive in time to the mobilization points of the previous units.
-Covering the distance of thousands of kilometres through vast Soviet lands was not the eas iest task.
-Many of them did not know that in 1941 a Polish army was being formed as Soviets did not inform them.
+So why hadn’t some of them simply joined Anders’ Army earlier and evacuated to the Middle East?
+In many cases, they simply did not arrive in good time to the mobilization points of the previous units.
+Covering distances that numbered over thousands of kilometres through vast Soviet lands was not the easiest of tasks.
+In 1941, a great number of them were not aware that a Polish army was being formed, as the Soviets had simply not informed them.
 Still others were forcibly detained in their previous places of residence.

 “Welcome soldier, yesterday’s wanderer”

-Now, in the spring of 1943, they stood a chance of joining another Polish army.
-Some were not even given a choice and, as Poles, were simply drafted into the ranks commanded by Berling.
-Headed by the Soviet recruitment offices, the Poles were sent to the military camp in in Seltsy located on the Oka River in the Soviet Union.
-They could see Polish flags there and a sign over the gate: “Welcome soldier, yesterday’s wanderer”.
+Now, in the spring of 1943, they stood a chance of joining up to another Polish army.
+Some however were not even presented with a choice and, as Poles, were simply drafted into the ranks commanded by Berling.
+Headed by the Soviet recruitment offices, the Poles were sent to the military camp in Seltsy on the Oka River in the Soviet Union.
+There they were greeted with the sight of Polish flags and a sign that hung over the gate, which read: “Welcome soldier, yesterday’s wanderer”.

-Seltsy undoubtedly became a small substitate for Poland.
-Even more when the Soviets and Polish communists allowed to the exposition of patriotic and religious symbols- the unit even received its own chaplain, Fr.
+Seltsy undoubtedly came to be a mini replacement for Poland.
+Even more so when the Soviets and Polish communists allowed for the exposition of patriotic and religious symbols- the unit even received its own chaplain, Fr.
 Wilhelm Franciszek Kubsz.

-Of course, in the omnipresent Soviet-communist propaganda, Germans were portrayed as the only enemy of Poles, repressing from memory the Soviet aggression of September 1939, deportations, prisons, gulags…
+Of course, in the midst of the omnipresent Soviet-communist propaganda, the Germans were portrayed as the Poles’ only true enemy, erasing from memory the Soviet aggression of September 1939, deportations, prisons, gulags…

 I hereby swear to the blood-rinsed Polish land, to the Polish nation tormented by the German yoke, that I will not desecrate the name of a Pole and that I will courageously serve my Fatherland.